Skip to content

 You may or may not notice symptoms of ovulation.
 Common symptoms of ovulation include:

 • Lower abdominal pain.
 You may notice a bit of pain or cramping on one side or the other of your lower abdomen.
-This pain may indicate that your ovaries are struggling a bit to release an egg.
+This pain may indicate that your ovaries are struggling to release an egg.

 • Mood changes.
 As with #3, the peak in estrogen can affect your mood.